MSK17A/MSK17A/README.md

 ![Header](./github-header-image.png)

 # 💫 About Me:
-My name is Mohammad AlSammak, a passionate individual with a diverse set of interests and skills.
+A passionate individual with a diverse set of interests and skills.

 I hold a degree in mechanical engineering and have transitioned into the dynamic field of software engineering.